In today’s QuiBids review, I’ll be covering exactly how this penny auction site works.

 Pros

-According to the company, all of the products on the site are brand-new and factory sealed.
-On sites like eBay, there are a lot of used items, so this is definitely a bonus of QuiBids.
+According to the company, all of the products on the site are brand-new and factory-sealed.
+Unlike sites like eBay, which feature many used items, this is a definite advantage of QuiBids.

 Even if you don’t win an auction, you can still purchase the item using the “Buy Now” option.
-So if you’ve spent money on bids it means you don’t have to lose out completely.
+This means that if you’ve spent money on bids, you don’t have to lose out completely.

 Cons

-That’s not great really because it means that, in some cases, you could end up paying more in bids for an item than what it’s actually worth.
-Let’s say you place 40 bids on an item.
-That would cost you $16.
-But the item could be worth just $10, meaning you ended up spending more money than what the product was actually worth!
+This is problematic because, in some cases, you could end up spending more on bids for an item than what it’s actually worth.
+For example, if you place 40 bids on an item, that would cost you $16.
+But if the item is worth only $10, you end up spending more money than the product’s value!

-One of the biggest complaints I saw of the site on places like Sitejabber was that it charged $60 to people’s credit cards.
+One of the biggest complaints I found on sites like Sitejabber was that it charged $60 to people’s credit cards.
 This $60 is for bids.
-Most people said that if they didn’t want those bids, the site refunded this money if they asked the site’s customer support, but others claimed that they hadn’t received a refund.
+Most people reported that if they didn’t want those bids, the site refunded the money upon request to customer support.
+However, some claimed they hadn’t received a refund.

-When I signed up for the site, after entering my name and email address I was redirected to a page asking me for my credit card details, and it also recommended a beginner bid pack that cost $60.
+When I signed up for the site, after entering my name and email address, I was redirected to a page asking for my credit card details and was also offered a beginner bid pack costing $60.

-But to actually bid on anything you will need to enter your credit card details and pay the $60 for 150 bids.
+However, to actually place a bid, you will need to enter your credit card details and pay $60 for 150 bids.

-Despite the company claiming on its homepage that it has an A+ rating from the Better Business Bureau, it, in fact, does not.
+Despite the company claiming on its homepage that it has an A+ rating from the Better Business Bureau, it does not.

 QuiBids has an F rating from the BBB.

 That’s not a good rating!
-Maybe it previously had that A+ rating, and it just hasn’t removed that misinformation from the site?
+Maybe it previously had an A+ rating and just hasn’t removed that misinformation from the site?

 Whatever the case, the site certainly isn’t rated well by the BBB.

 Aside from the F rating, it also has 1.3 out of 5 from 6 reviews.
-That’s not a lot of reviews to give a cohesive opinion on the site, however, it’s not great.
+While that’s not a lot of reviews to form a cohesive opinion on the site, it’s still not great.

-There have also been more than 30 complaints to the BBB about QB.
+There have also been more than 30 complaints filed with the BBB about QuiBids.

-On Trustpilot, the site only has 2.8 stars, which is an average rating.
-There were only 10 reviews of QuiBids on there though, so again not enough to give a good consensus.
+On Trustpilot, the site has an average rating of only 2.8 stars.
+There were only 10 reviews of QuiBids there, so this may not be enough to provide a reliable consensus.

 Is QuiBids Legit?

 Some people seem to love QuiBids online.
-The site has a 3.6 rating from Sitejabber.
+The site has a 3.6 rating on Sitejabber.
 Most of the positive reviews praise the company’s customer service.
-Others praise the site for the deals on there and for how fun it is.
+Others commend the site for its deals and how fun it is.

 One user says:

 - “QuiBids is fun, exciting, and competitive.
-I’ve gotten some great deals but beware to the competitive people… Don’t go broke… LOL”
+I’ve gotten some great deals, but beware of the competitive people… Don’t go broke… LOL”

-On the other hand, it has poor ratings across lots of sites:
+On the other hand, it has poor ratings across many sites:

 - BBB: F rating